 Killscreen is a point pressing version of Galaga, where final score is taken at the end of Stage 255.
-This completes one full loop of the entire game.
-After this, depending on Rank/difficulty as follows:
+This completes one full loop of the entire game, after which it goes to Stage 0 and either crashes or loops depending on the settings (see below)

 Rank A/Easy – The game crashes on Stage 0.
 This is the ‘killscreen.’